 - Sprinkle the crushed walnuts and brown sugar in the wells of the donut pan and set aside to make the batter.

-- Beat the eggs, oil, and sugar until well combined.
+- Beat the eggs, oil, pumpkin puree, and sugar until well combined.
 Set aside.

-- Mix all of the dry ingredients in a large bowl until each part is incorporated, then add the pumpkin and stir.
+- Mix all of the dry ingredients in a large bowl until each part is incorporated.

-- Fold the dry into the wet until a batter forms.
-If it feels too thick, add water a few tbsps at a time until it is spreadable.
+- Fold half of the dry into the wet and mix.
+Add the rest of the flour and stir to form a gooey batter.
+If it feels too thick to work with, add water 1 tablespoon at a time until it is spreadable (up to 4 tablespoons).

 - Scoop the batter into the donut wells and bake for 20 minutes or until browned.

 Amount Per Serving Calories 164Total Fat 13gCarbohydrates 7gFiber 3gProtein 6g